 - Submitting an Appeal

-If Campus Housing reaches 100% occupancy for the term you have withdrawn from, you will be notified by the Housing department.
+If Campus Housing reaches 100% occupancy for the contract type you have withdrawn from, you will be notified by Campus Housing.

 Cancellation/Withdrawal Fees and Credits